Capacity-achieving Spatially Coupled Sparse Superposition Codes with AMP Decoding: Main Result

 \begin{thm} With the same assumptions as Theorem \ref{thm:main}, for $1 \leq t \leq T$ and $\e >0$ we have \be P\Big( \Big \lvert \frac{\| \betavec^t - \betavec \|^2}{L} - \frac{1}{\Lc} \sum_{\sfc \in[\Lc]} \psi^{t}_{\sfc} \Big \lvert \geq \epsilon \Big) \leq K_{t-1} (\Lr \Lc)^{t} \exp \Big\{ \frac{- \kappa_{t-1} n \e^2}{ (\log M)^{2t} (\Lr/\omega)^{2t-1}} \Big\}. \ee Here $\{ {\psi}^{t}_{\sfc} \}_{\sfc \in [\Lc]}$ are the state evolution parameters defined in \eqref{eq:se_psi}, and the constants $K_{t-1}$ and $\kappa_{t-1}$ are as defined in the statement of Theorem \ref{thm:main}. \end{thm}

 The dependence of the constants $K_t$ and $\kappa_t$ on $t!$ arises due to the induction-based proof of the concentration lemma (Lemma \ref{lem:main_lem}).
 These constants have not been optimized, but we believe that these constants will depend on $t!$ in any induction-based proof of the result.
+It is an open question whether the $t!$ factors are fundamental to the problem or if a different analysis of the AMP can yield a different $t$ dependence in these constants.

 Theorem \ref{thm:main1} is proved in Section \ref{sec:proof}.
 We now show how Theorem \ref{thm:main} follows from Theorem \ref{thm:main1}.

 \begin{proof}[Proof of Theorem \ref{thm:main}] Without loss of generality, we can assume that rate gap $\Delta$ (defined in \eqref{eq:Delta}) satisfies $\Delta < 2R$.
 Otherwise the arguments below hold with $(\Delta/R)$ replaced by $1$.